Home | Site Index | Disclaimer | Email Me!

 • the matter will be referred to SalonQuest's legal counsel for further action

 Yeah, right.
 When pigs fly.
-You've been threatening innocent sellers for over a year now and you haven't had the balls to sue one yet.
+You've been threatening innocent sellers since 2006 and you haven't had the balls to sue one yet.
 Why?
 Because you would lose your ass.

 In any case, a container of cosmetics does not have the necessary creativity involved in its composition to qualify for copyright in the first place.
 Copyright is for creative works, not a name on a bottle.
 The next sucking sound you hear will be Dennis Lubin, President of SalonQuest, and Security Essentials' nitwit Patricia L. Urban, trying to pull their collective heads out of their collective asses.